Sonus faber Lumina II and V models joins affordable Italian Handmade Range

 Benefitting from a multilayer wood front baffle available in three finishes, walnut and wengè with maple inlays, plus piano black, the cabinets are finished in black leather.

-The Sonus faber Lumina II standmount has an MSRP of $1,200, and the Lumina V floorstander costs $2,800.
-Both will be available from August, and join the Lumina I standmount, Lumina III floorstander and Lumina Centre I centre channel speaker bringing the current Lumina range to five models.
+The Sonus faber Lumina II standmount has an RRP of £999, and the Lumina V floorstander costs £2,499.
+Both are available now and join the Lumina I standmount, Lumina III floorstander and Lumina Centre I centre channel speaker bringing the current Lumina range to five models.

 StereoNET UK’s Editor, bass player, and resident rock star!
 Jay’s passion for gadgets and Hi-Fi is second only to being a touring musician.

 Sign up to discover the best news and reviews from StereoNET UK in our FREE Newsletter.

 The VP Revolution Linn LP12 PSU upgrade now available through Russ Andrews